ceeeKay/QETweaks/README.md

 * [JPiolho](https://github.com/jpiolho) for all the advice, help, and code.
 * Dan The Man for the `start` map door code.
 * teamred for the double-jump mod.
+* Dave "Zoid" Kirsch and "Mike" for grappling hook/morning star.
 * All the great folks in the
   [QE community Discord](https://discord.qethings.xyz/)